• Cat Behaviour Support and Training

 Hello!
 I’m Lisa.
 Welcome to my website.
 I am a qualified cat behaviourist.

-If you are experiencing the following challenges, I an support you:
+If you are experiencing the following challenges, I can support you:

-• Spraying and not using the litter tray
+• Spraying around the house and not using the litter tray at home

-• Fear based behaviours such as hiding or feeling scared at the vets
+• Fear based behaviours such as hiding away when there are visitors

-I can also help with behavioural prevention services for individuals, charities and vets about:
+I can also help with behavioural prevention services including:

 • Guidance on welcoming a cat home when you have a cat already